 Do not close this dialog until the AWS integration is complete.
 The External ID is uniquely generated each time you add an AWS account and must match the value entered during the AWS integration.
 If you click the close button, then a confirmation message displays in which you must acknowledge the close.

-Users use the Threat Stack CloudFormation template to configure AWS resources for use by Threat Stack.
-The Threat Stack CloudFormation template creates the following:
+Users use the Distributed Cloud AIP CloudFormation template to configure AWS resources for use by Distributed Cloud AIP.
+The Distributed Cloud AIP CloudFormation template creates the following:

 - An SNS topic